Causes of the First Intifada: Increasing frustrations of everyday life in the Palestinian Territories

+Lack of civil liberties

-According to Nadia Naser-Najjab of the University of Exeter and Ghassan Khatib of Birzeit University, the enactment of the Iron Fist policy - "a series of repressive and humiliating crackdowns in the Occupied Palestinian Territories, including an upsurge in home demolitions, deportations, arbitrary school closures, and various other forms of collective punishment" - by the Israeli government in the mid-1980s impacted "upon almost every aspect of daily Palestinian life."
+Some commentators have argued that the wide-ranging restrictions on civil liberties imposed on Palestinians inside the occupied territories by the Israeli authorities contributed to the outbreak of the Intifada, particularly as those restrictions became more intense following the mid-1980s adoption of the "Iron Fist" policy.
+Nadia Naser-Najjab of the University of Exeter and Ghassan Khatib of Birzeit University have argued that "a series of repressive and humiliating crackdowns in the Occupied Palestinian Territories, including an upsurge in home demolitions, deportations, arbitrary school closures, and various other forms of collective punishment" by the Israeli government impacted "upon almost every aspect of daily Palestinian life."
+Michael S. Serrill of Time Magazine noted that there was "a policy of strict, often arbitrary censorship of all newspapers, magazines and books that circulate in the territories...
+Israeli soldiers and border police can enter Arab homes without a warrant.
+Palestinians are routinely stopped and required to show identification papers.
+Arabs can be detained for up to six months without trial.
+Their houses can be sealed or demolished on suspicion that a member of the family is engaged in 'terrorist' activity.
+They can be arrested for dozens of offenses that do not exist in Israel, including flying the Palestinian flag, reading 'subversive' literature or holding a press conference without permission.
+Restrictions on civil liberties grate hard against the Palestinians’ self- esteem."

 According to Palestinian-American scholar Edward Said, "there was a proliferation of over a thousand laws and regulations...
 Books by the thousands were banned.
 The colours of the Palestinian flag were outlawed; even the word 'Palestine' could earn its user a jail sentence...
 To plant a tree required a permit.
 To hold meetings also required a permit.
 Entry and exit required permits.
 To start a well required a permit, one that was never given."
-According to Mouin Rabbani of the Institute for Palestine Studies and Lisa Hajjar of the University of California, Santa Barbara, the Israeli government had made it illegal for Palestinians to "fly the Palestinian flag, read “subversive” literature or hold a press conference without permission."
-Michael S. Serrill of Time Magazine noted that there was "a policy of strict, often arbitrary censorship of all newspapers, magazines and books that circulate in the territories...
-Israeli soldiers and border police can enter Arab homes without a warrant.
-Palestinians are routinely stopped and required to show identification papers.
-Arabs can be detained for up to six months without trial.
-Their houses can be sealed or demolished on suspicion that a member of the family is engaged in 'terrorist' activity.
-They can be arrested for dozens of offenses that do not exist in Israel, including flying the Palestinian flag, reading 'subversive' literature or holding a press conference without permission.
-Restrictions on civil liberties grate hard against the Palestinians’ self- esteem."
+According to Swedish journalist Nathan Shachar, "Gazans with innocent requests or applying for trivial permits often found themselves facing a Shabak operative, whose task it was to find out if the applicant could be coaxed to offer anything in return for the concession."
+Farsoun and Landis have written that Israeli military orders in the occupied territories "require no public review; nor are they subject to review by governmental or public bodies within Israel," also noting that "Israel has prohibited any meaningful political activity on the part of Palestinians in the occupied territories.
+Palestinian political parties or organizations have been outlawed, and political demonstrations, or mere collective gatherings of more than ten people, are considered crimes."

 An Israeli patrol removing the Palestinian flag in Rafah in March 1987.
 Displaying the flag had been made illegal under the Israeli occupation.